keeratipong4/17-the-wild-oasis/README.md

 # The Wild Oasis hotel (for employees) 🌲

-It’s an application for internal employees of a small boutique hotel to manage bookings, cabins and guests
+It’s an application for internal employees of a small boutique hotel to manage bookings, cabins and guests.

+- You have to login with this made up email chee@gmail.com and password: 12345 in order to manage bookings as if you are an employee of the hotel
+- Content might not be properly displayed on mobile phone screen.
+I recommend to view it on desktop mode in the browser.

 ## Implementation✨